Hunger Action Center

 It is important to note that many of these changes won't go into effect right away.
 As of right now, there are no changes to 3SquaresVT eligibility or benefits.
 People will continue to get their benefits as they have been.
 As we receive more information about the impacts of the bill on 3SquaresVT benefits, we will keep you updated here: https://vermontfoodhelp.com/3squaresvt-updates.

+Even though the bill passed, your advocacy made a real difference.
 Thank you to everyone who engaged in our days of action, called their legislators, and made their voices heard.
 We fought every step of the way, and this bill nearly failed because of it.
 As damaging as this bill is for communities across the country, our collective advocacy made it as difficult as possible for Congressional Republicans to pass this bill, and were able to force out some of the most harmful proposals.

 The fight is not over.
 In the months ahead, state leaders -- from the Governor to legislators and agency officials, will have critical decisions to make.
 State leaders can still choose food security -- but will need to act now to ensure this bill doesn’t devastate our communities and neighbors most at risk of hunger.
 And they’ll need to hear from all of us.